joshfrench/om-wiki-fork/Cursors.md

 ## Overview

-Cursors are Om’s way to manage components’ mutable state.
+Cursors are Oms way to manage a components mutable state.
 Cursors split one big mutable atom into small, mutable, in-sync with the original atom parts.

 In Om, you keep all your application state in a single atom.
-Components, however, do not care about whole atom, they work with parts of it.
-Imagine text input component: it operates on a single string, renders it and communicates value back once user changed it.
+Components, however, do not care about the whole state, they work with parts of it.
+Imagine a text input component: it operates on a single string, renders it and communicates a value back once the user changed it.

-Cursors also specify component’s dependencies on a state.
-Each component get cursors at construction time and will automatically re-render when value underneath its cursor changes.
+Cursors also specify a components dependencies on the state.
+Each component gets cursors at construction time and will automatically re-render when the value underneath its cursor changes.

-At their core, cursors just keep link to the root atom and path to the part of data they point to.
-Sub-cursors are produced by just refining the path part.
+At their core, cursors just keep a link to the root atom and a path to the part of data they point to.
+Sub-cursors are produced by refining the path.

 ## Accessing cursors

 Cursors behave differently during render phase and outside of it.

-During render phase, you treat cursor as a value, as a regular map or vector.
-Cursors support all the same interfaces PersistentMap and PersistentVector support, so you can get-in, check for keys, etc.
+During render phase, you treat a cursor as a value, as a regular map or vector.
+Cursors support all the same interfaces `PersistentMap` and `PersistentVector` support, so you can `get-in`, check for keys, etc.

-Outside render phase, you cannot treat cursor as a value anymore.
+Outside of the render phase, you cannot treat cursors as values.
 Deref it (@) and work with the value returned.
-Deref returns actual value beneath cursor: real map or vector.
+Deref returns the actual value beneath the cursor: a map or a vector.

 ## Creating sub-cursors

-Root component gets cursor created from atom itself.
-This atom and all cursors derived from root cursor stay in sync during all modifications.
+Root components get cursors created from the atom itself.
+The atom and all cursors derived from the root cursor stay in sync during all modifications.

-You can create sub-cursor from cursor by just calling `get` or `get-in` on it (works only during render phase).
-There’s a gotcha: if the value returned by `get` is map or vector, you’ll get a sub-cursor pointing at it.
-If it’s a primitive value, you’ll get primitive value, not a cursor.
+You can create sub-cursors from cursors by just calling `get` or `get-in` on them (works only during render phase).
+There's a gotcha: if the value returned by `get` is a map or a vector, you’ll get a sub-cursor pointing to it.
+If it's a primitive value, you'll get a primitive value, not a cursor.

 In short: